Laplacians on infinite graphs: Dirichlet and Neumann boundary conditions: Uniqueness of selfadjoint restrictions of

+\textbf{Remark.} As a consequence of the corollary the main focus of the previous sections concerns the case when $\inf_{x\in V} m(x) =0$.

-In this section we discuss an interesting feature of $\wl$ as operators on $\ell^p (V,m)$: It is either bounded for all $p\geq 1$ or for no such $p$.
-This extends an earlier result of \cite{KL2} providing part of this equivalence.
-Moreover, it gives that, even if $\inf_{x\in V} m(x) =0$, one can still have uniqueness of the selfadjoint operator associated to $\wl$.
+Another instance of uniqueness of selfadjoint restrictions of $\wl$ is given if $\wl$ is a bounded operator.
+In this context we first discuss an interesting feature of $\wl$ as an operator on $\ell^p (V,m)$: It is either bounded for all $p\geq 1$ or for no such $p$.

 \begin{theorem} Let $(V,m)$ be a discrete measure space, $(b,c)$ a graph over $(V,m)$ and $\wl=\wl_{(b,c,m)}$.
 Then, the following are equivalent:

 \begin{itemize}

 \item[(i)] There exists a $C\geq 0$ with $\frac{1}{m(x)} \left( \sum_y b(x,y) + c(x)\right) \leq C$ for all $x\in V$.